When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Hit the beach

 🚍 Pro tip >> When coming by bus from Saranda, the closest bus stop to the main beaches is called “3rd Bus Stop Ksamil” on Google Maps.
-From there you can walk straight down to Poda Beach and follow the coastal path to Ksamil Beach.
+From there, you can walk straight down to Poda Beach and follow the coastal path to Ksamil Beach.

-Ksamil Beach is known for its powdery white sand and unbelievably clear turquoise water.
+Ksamil Beach 7 is known for its powdery white sand and unbelievably clear turquoise water.
 The water here is shallow and calm, making it perfect for swimming and relaxing.
-However, during peak season—especially in July and August—it gets extremely crowded, with sunbeds packed tightly together and barely any free space on the sand.

-🏖️ KSAMIL SUNBED PRICES – Expect to be between 2,000 to 3,000 LEK (€20 to €30) for two sunbeds and an umbrella.
+🏖️ KSAMIL SUNBED PRICES – Expect to pay between 1,000 to 3,000 LEK (€10 to €30) for two sunbeds and an umbrella.
 Some premium spots even charged €70 for private cabanas.

 In the shoulder seasons, prices tend to be lower, typically ranging from 1,000 to 2,000 Lek for the same setup.

 I recommend arriving early during peak season, as sunbeds fill up quickly.
-When we got to Ksamil Beach around 11:00, the staff just laughed at us when we asked for availability.
+When we got to Ksamil Beach around 11:00, the staff just laughed at us when we asked about availability.
 They didn’t even bother to answer.
 So the next day we headed to Lori Beach at 8:30 am and were the first ones there.

 Many of the clubs had changed their look from my first visit.
 So I recommend just walking around to see which places you like the best.